MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-permissions.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-The main administration page is the **Permissions** page where you can set up roles and permissions for using Customer 360 across your organization.
-As an administrator, the following roles are available for you to assign:
+The **Permissions** page is where you, as an administrator, can set up roles and permissions for using Customer 360 across the organization.
+Customer 360 includes three types of roles, and those are the options that avialable to each of them:

 |Role  |Options available under this role  |
 |---------|---------|